infinum/hektor/examples/readme.md

 # Gulp
 1. Run npm install
 2. Make sure the HEKTOR version in node_modules is the same version (and branch) as this example
-3. Run one of the following gulp tasks: sass
+3. Run one of the following gulp tasks: sass, browserify, serve